axelvaldez/radical-companies/_posts/0-radical-inspiration-and-discovery/2023-07-03-intro-countries-and-other-divisions.markdown

 <h1>Radical</h1>
  <p>For example, before Fernando and Isabel sent their minions to conquer the Americas, they waged their own cleansing campaign on their portion of the Iberian peninsula.
 Basques, Astures, Galicians, Catalonians, al-Andalucians, and others were forced to act Catholic and speak Castilian (or else).
 The Inquisition stood as a merciless enforcer, ensuring obedience to the Church.</p>
  <p>By the time they got to the Americas, Fernando de Aragon and Isabel de Castilla had developed a methodology to cleanse whatever other cultures they encountered—a tool to subjugate, control, and obliterate anything that stood in their way,</p>
- <p>In a Radical-based alternative to the Fiat system, there is no imposed hierarchy or divisions.
+ <p>In a <span class='_paradigm'>Radical</span>-based alternative to the <span class='_paradigm'>Fiat</span> system, there is no imposed hierarchy or divisions.
 If you believe in a supernatural world and supernatural beings, so be it, but the story of the omnipotent boss at the top doesn’t work for people anymore; in fact, that particular belief works against our survival as a species.</p>
  <p>The alternative is <em>not chaos</em>, but it is certainly different,</p>
   <div class='_center'>
   <table class='_h2table'>